Antony Theodore: Life and works

 Antony Theodore was born on November 9, 1954, as John Antony Theodore Vazhakuttathil in Alleppey district of Kerala, India.
 After early demise of his foster mother Genova Maa, Antony migrated to Germany.
-He studied at Fordham University in New York City and Ludwig Maximilian University in Munich.
+He studied at Fordham University in New York City and LMU Munich in Munich.
 He obtained two bachelor's degrees and also two doctorate degrees in English literature and philosophy of world religions.

 In 1986 when Antony was travelling from Mumbai to Frankfurt the Pan Am 73 flight carrying him got hijacked at Karachi airport.
 In the 16 hour siege 22 of the 400 passengers were killed.
 Antony miraculously escaped with four gunshot wounds.
 After this traumatic experience Antony devoted his life to education and social service.
 He was ordained a pastor and worked as a chaplain in St Martin, Munich.
 He has lived and worked most of his life in Dortmund in Germany although he has retained his association with Diocese of Alleppey.
-He often conducts charitable fund raising activities for health and social work.
+He often conducts charitable fundraising activities for health and social work.